-Response: The permittee concurs with this condition.
+Response: The permittee concurs with this condition and has maintained the natural buffer between the quarry operations and Pohakea Gulch.

-That base course materials from the quarry shall not be exported offisland.
+That base course materials from the quarry shall not be exported off-island.

 Response: The permittee concurs with this condition.
 No base course materials from the quarry are shipped off-island.